shfg-wwd/wwd/about.md

   title: About
 ---
 # The WWD Database
-This repo holds a list of waifus and scripts related to the WWD for whatever use you might want.
+This repo holds a list of waifus and hosts a site related to the WWD for whatever use waifufriends might want.
 Feel free to request corrections and additions.

 [Check the website][github-page] with web-apps related to WWD, currently It holds a [random waifu picker][random-picker]

-If you dont know Git you can Download everything [Here][download], Check the list [Here][waifu_list], or Get the raw **csv** [Here][waifu_raw].
+or Get the raw **csv** [Here][waifu_raw].

 ## The Files
-- *waifus.csv* contains the current list of waifus and probably what you want.
+- *_data/waifus.csv* contains the current list of waifus and probably what you want.
   [click here to look at it][waifu_list], [click here to edit it][waifu_edit] note that the change won't be immediate but I'll try to approve changes regularly.
-- *random_waifu_(SYSTEM).XXX* is a script that picks a random waifu.
-If you dont know what is this, on windows just click *random_waifu_(windows).bat*.

-## To do / Ideas
-- A script to get upcoming birthdays.
-- A drawfag database.
+## The site
+The site is hosted with Github Pages and works wit *Jakyll* read the documentation if you want to edit it. or don't you'll figure it out.

+The *webapps* directory is made for javascript contributions and holds the waifu randomizer.

 ## Why Git?
 *Git* is made for distributed colaboration.
 I am aware that most people don't